nicbou/nicolasbouliane.com/content/blog/new-in-2026.md

 ## Public transit

-Berlin's public transit has been notably unreliable in 2025.
-It seems like the BVG and the Deutsche Bahn are only punctual in one area: the yearly price increase.[^4]
+After a rough start, the BVG's punctuality has [steadily improved](https://entwicklungsstadt.de/bvg-auf-dem-weg-zu-mehr-zuverlaessigkeit-erste-zahlen-machen-hoffnung/) throughout 2025.
+The S-Bahn [got worse](https://www.nd-aktuell.de/artikel/1195005.oepnv-mehr-ausfaelle-und-verspaetungen-die-s-bahn-berlin-und-das-elend.html).
+However, you can count on one thing to arrive on time: the yearly price increase.[^4]

+- Deutschland Ticket: €58 ➞ €63 (+9%)
 - AB ticket: €3.80 ➞ €4 (+5%)
 - ABC ticket: €4.70 ➞ €5 (+6%)
-- Deutschland Ticket: €58 ➞ €63 (+9%)

 ## Minimum wage and social benefits